CMagnac/CMagnac-first-blog/_posts/2022-12-04-back-to-basics-2.md

 ---
 layout: post
-title: Back to Basics II
+title: Data types and structures in Python
 date: 2022-12-04 10:00:09 +0200
 categories: programming
+image: post_5.jpg
 caption: Image by jeekang on GitHub
-image: privateinvestocat.jpg
 ---

 There are five types of literals used in Python.